raviqqe/shakyo/README.md

 # Shakyo

-Type and learn about it.

 ![shakyo calligraphy](img/shakyo_calligraphy.png)

 # About

-Shakyo is a tool to learn about something just copying it by hand.
+Shakyo is a tool to learn about something just by typing it.

 # Install